 My MFA Thesis in Design focused on investigating ways designers can help city leaders and planners build better infrastructure for the 51% of commuters mentioned above, as well as for emerging “micromobility” modes like dockless scooters and bikes.
 By combining tools used in transportation research, public life studies, and design thinking, I created ChalkTalk, a framework for planners, designers, and residents alike to rapidly research and test new transportation infrastructure.

 - Conducted multiple street studies over a two-year period to understand the influence the built environment has on movement patterns.

 - Interviewed working professionals on their commuting habits, assessed their level of knowledge in transportation infrastructure, and gained insight on the motivations and context that guide their commute decisions.

 - Interviewed city planners and design professionals on effective (and ineffective) public participation tactics.

 - Tested the framework through self-initiated projects.

-The framework is an augmented design thinking process tailored to designing and testing projects in the built environment: tools like pedestrian environment audits2 and public life studies3 provides methods of observing and measuring activity on city streets; participatory democracy allows designers, planners, and residents to ideate together; tactical urbanism becomes an approach to rapid prototyping.
-To put the framework into the hands residents, I created a booklet that walks people through the process step-by-step, and encourages them to share their ideas with city staff.
+The framework is an augmented design thinking process tailored to designing and testing projects in the built environment: tools like pedestrian environment audits and public life studies provides methods of observing and measuring activity on city streets; participatory democracy allows designers, planners, and residents to ideate together; tactical urbanism becomes an approach to rapid prototyping.
+To put the framework into the hands of residents, I created a booklet that walks people through the process step-by-step, and encourages them to share their ideas with city staff.